 The pre-proposal requirements are designed to give a sufficient representation of a prospective project or proposal without over-burdening faculty/applicants.
 Think of the pre-proposal as an “elevator pitch.”

-All Limited Submission opportunities currently in a competition will be listed in UA Competition Space.
+All Limited Submission opportunities currently in a competition will be listed in Arizona Cultivate.
 You can log in and apply using your NetID.
 Most applications require both textbox entry of application information such as a summary, a significance statement, approach, and expected outcomes, as well as uploads in PDF format.
 RDS recommends logging in to the system to see what is required well in advance of the internal submission deadline.

 In most cases, no budget is required for the pre-proposal.
 If a budget is required, a template will be provided as part of the pre-proposal application.